pauljohnston2025/breadcrumb-garmin-light-weight/readme.md

 - Edit data fields - choose the 'BreadCrumbDataField' from the 'ConnectIQ Fields' menu

 For the venu range: https://support.garmin.com/en-AU/?faq=gyywAozBuAAGlvfzvR9VZ8&identifier=707572&searchQuery=data%20field&tab=topics
-A more thorough explaination for a different app can be found at: https://support.garmin.com/en-AU/?faq=3HkHX1wT6U7TeNB7YHfiT7&identifier=707572&searchQuery=data%20field&tab=topics
+A more thorough explanation for a different app can be found at: https://support.garmin.com/en-AU/?faq=3HkHX1wT6U7TeNB7YHfiT7&identifier=707572&searchQuery=data%20field&tab=topics

 ---